Does social protection matter for social cohesion?

 The primary objective of social protection, especially in low- and middle-income countries, is to tackle poverty and vulnerability.
 In addition, it is often argued that social protection schemes or systems have the potentiality to achieve other objectives such as empowering vulnerable groups, incentivizing beneficiaries to engage in more remunerative economic activities, and promoting social cohesion.
 Social cohesion can be defined as “both, the vertical and the horizontal relations among members of society and the state as characterized by a set of attitudes and norms that includes trust, an inclusive identity, and cooperation for the common good”.

 With regard to social cohesion, however, the mechanisms through which social protection can generate important benefits are not entirely clear.
-The public panel discussion at DIE on 4 December 2019 will therefore discuss, among others, the following questions:
+The public panel discussion at DIE on 4 December 2019 therefore discussed, among others, the following questions:

 - How important is social protection for social cohesion?